benstew/blockchain-for-software-engineers/README.md

 ## Covering the Material
 Over the past two years, I found it useful to pick a subject from the list below, read it thoroughly, take notes, and implement on a blockchain running locally.
 I tend to prefer a top-down, hands on approach to learning.
-It's quite important that you continue to build and push your understanding further daily.
+I found it extremely important to build and push my understanding further daily.

 ## How to use it